History of The Rug Studio

 Her aim is not just to sell you a rug, but when interested help share her in depth knowledge and understand the history, the quality of the materials and the making behind it.
 She says ‘A rug makes a dramatic change to a room, it will outlive all our other soft furnishings, why therefore do so many people leave it to the last item in the room rather than value it, love it and create round it, surely make it the first?’

-Today restoration projects are either carried out by her personally 2 days per week or other staff members the remainder.
-Rachel insisted when she reopened the shop after having had a few years out to have her 4 children that she continued to restore personally.
-The studio also has a trained weaver and textile artist in house to share the work.
-In addition Rachel will upholster furniture, create cushions and draft excluders and mount textiles.
+Today restoration projects whenever possible are carried out by Rachel as this is her passion and entry into the world of oriental carpets.
+Rachel insisted when she reopened the shop after having had a few years out to have her 4 children that she continued to restore personally, but with the deaths of her 2 sisters and mother she decided to prioritise her children and reshuffle her business.
+The shop in Uppingham after over 6 years hence closed.
+For Rachel as a trained weaver and textile artist the creative side is of equal importance.
+Rachel will upholster furniture, create cushions and draft excluders and mount textiles.
 Rachel works with skilled restorers and craftsmen in London, Turkey and Pakistan always choosing the right restorer and country for the job.

-The shop in Uppingham is the central hub while the warehouse in London helps keep Rachel on the cutting edge with fresh antique goods and transitional and contemporary trends.
-It also means even if she personally is unable to be there that her many London clients are able to visit and continue to work with The Rug Studio without having to travel to Uppingham.
+The shop in Uppingham closed but made way for 21st century trading.
+The new website is constantly updated with events, collections and room ideas.
+The studio in Stamford enables clients to view rugs in private in space and choose from an array of carefully selected rugs or kilims to suit while the 2 antique and interior centres enable ease of access for collection and delivery of restoration and cleaning 7 days per week.
+Stamford is the central hub where Rachel and the children now live, while the warehouse in London helps keep Rachel on the cutting edge with fresh antique goods and transitional and contemporary trends.
+It also means even if she personally is unable to be there that her many London clients are able to visit and continue to work with The Rug Studio without having to travel.

 Her work continues to involve research across the many trade and antique fairs and travel is still at the forefront of her world.
 Lectures are still held regularly and Rachel loves nothing more than to share and impart her knowledge and experience within the rug world.
-Workshops are still to be redeveloped.
+Workshops are still to be redeveloped at a later date.